 Individuals can stay for longer in the en suite guest rooms, and are welcome to join in College worship.
 Alternatively, they may simply prefer to come for a day of personal reflection.

 The College is home to some 60 Residents.
 Visitors are welcome to share the public rooms with them, including the Common Room and three Libraries.
-The theological library contains many standard works as well as volumes covering a wide range of special interests.You are welcome to make a preliminary visit to meet the Warden and discuss your needs.
-Please email him here for further information.
+The theological library contains many standard works as well as volumes covering a wide range of special interests.You are welcome to make a preliminary visit and discuss your needs.
+Please email here for further information.